Abhab24/escaperoom/README.md

 # Escape--Room--Morag-
- We are making a game called escape room using unity on avengers theme ..it has 4 roomsbased on different scenes from avengers..this one is of the power stone -Morag .
+ My college IGDTUW has its technical fest for which me and my team is making a game called escape room using unity on avengers theme ..it has 4 rooms based on different scenes from avengers movie..this project is that of the power stone - Morag .